How to Choose the Thickness of PCB

 - Drones

 These products require very thin and light PCBs, so using PCBs with ultra-thin thickness can meet the needs.
-However, the load-bearing capacity of thin plates is relatively weak and is not suitable for scenarios that require carrying heavier components.
+However, ultra-thin PCBs have relatively weak load-bearing capacity and are not suitable for applications requiring heavy components.

 Mid-Range Thin PCBs (0.6-1.6 mm)

 The mid-range PCB has a good balance between thickness and load-bearing capacity, making it suitable for a wide range of electronic products, including computer motherboards and home appliance control boards.
 The stiffness and stability of the mid-plate are moderate, which makes it suitable for most application scenarios.
 Compared to other thicknesses, the price of mid-board is relatively low and more economical.
-At JLCPCB ranging from 0.8mm to 1.6mm starts at only $2.
+At JLCPCB, PCBs with thicknesses 0.8mm to 1.6mm start at only $2.

-The most common and widely used PCB thickness when using the FR-4 substrate in the electronics industry is 1.57 mm,also called standard PCB thickness.
+The most common PCB thickness for FR-4 substrates in the electronics industry is 1.6 mm (approximately 62 mil), also known as the standard thickness.
 It is typically used for general applications, including consumer electronics, smart homes, and industrial controls.
 These applications do not require particularly high mechanical strength or conductive properties, so the default thickness is considered sufficient.

 Thicker PCBs (above 1.6 mm)